ciotola-di-riso/exercise_top1000films/README.md

 Working with this data, I have to answer three questions:

 1) Which actor has participated to the most films?
-B) Calculate the median of the number of actors in a film.
+2) Calculate the median of the number of actors in a film.
-C) Which actor has collaborated with the most actors?
+3) Which actor has collaborated with the most actors?

 For each question, you must provide the answer considering:
 - only the top 100